 Disconnecting from the Multicast PoC Channel using MBMS

-This subclause describes how the PoC Client disconnects from the Multicast PoC Channel when broadcast with counting is used.
+This subclause describes how the PoC Client disconnects from the Multicast PoC Channel when broadcast with counting is used in UTRAN.

-When only broadcast is used, i.e. no counting, the PoC Client disconnects without signalling to the RAN.
+In case of E-UTRAN, or when only broadcast is used in case of UTRAN, i.e. no counting, the PoC Client disconnects without signalling to the RAN.

 Figure 109 "Disconnecting from the Multicast PoC Channel using MBMS" shows the message flow for the scenario.